 - Serve the bratwursts and sauerkraut over bed of mashed potatoes.

-Brats and Kraut over Mashed Potatoes…It’s what’s for Dinner.
+Oven Baked Brats and Sauerkraut …It’s what’s for Dinner.